ahmedalami/pdfwcag21/README.md

-# pdfwcag21
-PDF Techniques for WCAG 2.1
+This repository provides the PDF techniques for WCAG 2.1 in a structured representation.